Ayaanvm/Ayaanvm/README.md

 # Hi there! 👋

-I am Ayaan Verma, a third year college student of Bharati Vidyapeeth's College of Engineering (Information Technology).
+I am Ayaan Verma, a third year college student of Bharati Vidyapeeth's College of Engineering (Information Technology) with Cgpa 8.5.

 ## Skills 🌟